We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Early diagnosis and treatment are crucial to help prevent late Lyme disease and its symptoms, including chronic Lyme arthritis and Lyme carditis.

-A person should speak with a doctor if they have a tick bite or believe a tick has bitten them after visiting tick-prone regions.
+A person should speak with a doctor if they have a tick bite or believe it has bitten them after visiting tick-prone regions.

 They should also seek medical help if they experience any signs and symptoms of Lyme disease.
 These